TimvanSteenbergen/onepasswordforeverysite/README.md

 Looking for the simplest and safest solution?
 Yes?<br/>
 You found it!

-This Chrome-extension allows you to use one password for every site!
+This browser-extension allows you to use one password for every site!
 All you have to remember is one short and simple password.
 <h2>No password stored anywhere</h2>
 This extension will not store any password at all.
 Not locally on your pc, not in any cookie, not anywhere online.
-Of course your password does get stored in the usual way: at the site where you are logging into.
+Your password only gets stored where it belongs: at the site where you are logging into.
 But that is of no concern to this extension.
- Never will this extension request any of your passwords, simply because it does not need to.
+Never will this extension request any of your passwords, simply because it does not need to and it does not want to.

 <h2>100% Open source</h2>
 <p>Every bit of code is out in the open, for everyone to see.
 No hidden functions or tricks possible.